The Polypill - one pill for almost everything?

-After about three years of follow-up, it was shown that the improved adherence also had an impact on the occurrence of heart attacks, strokes, urgently needed procedures to eliminate narrowing in blood vessels, and deaths due to cardiovascular diseases.
-In the observation group, 9.5% of participants experienced such an event, while in the control group, 12.7% were affected.
-A particularly noticeable difference was seen in the number of deaths: in the control group, 5.8% of participants died during this time, while in the group receiving the Polypill, only 3.9% did not survive the end of the follow-up period.
+After about three years of follow-up, the improved adherence also had an effect on the occurrence of heart attacks, strokes, urgent procedures to clear narrowed vessels, and deaths from cardiovascular disease.
+In the treatment group, 9.5% of participants experienced such an event, while in the control group 12.7% were affected.
+The difference was especially clear for deaths: 5.8% of participants in the comparison group died during the follow-up period, while only 3.9% of those receiving the polypill did not reach the end of the follow-up period.

 Sources: